Students in the computer science program often join one of our dynamic student organizations.

-Association for Computing Machinery – Student chapter of the ACM.
+Student chapter of the ACM.
 Organized in 1962 as the second chapter of its kind in the country.
 The purpose of this active student organization is to provide information on the science and art of information processing, including the views of prominent speakers, on many different computer science-oriented topics.
-Topics of discussion at meetings include the study, design, development, and application of modern technology, computing techniques, and appropriate languages for general information processing, storage, retrieval, transmission/communication, and processing data of all kinds.
-Membership is available to any student interested in the organizations activities, becoming involved in numerous campus computing activities, and sponsoring several informal social events each year.In 1981, the Missouri S&T Programming Team placed first in a field of ten teams at the site and first in a field of sixty teams in the Mid-Central Regional Programming Contest.
-ACM happenings

-Association for Computing Machinery, Special Interest Group – Competition - is a special interest group within Missouri S&T’s ACM that focuses primarily on competitive programming.
-With weekly lectures from Dr. Morales we tackle challenge problems from many online judge websites such as Kattis (https://open.kattis.com/) and UVA (https://uva.onlinejudge.org/).
+A special interest group within Missouri S&T’s ACM that focuses primarily on competitive programming.
+With weekly lectures from Dr. Morales we tackle challenge problems from many online judge websites such as Kattis (open.kattis.com) and UVA (uva.onlinejudge.org).
 We also hold our own programming contests on campus where people can win the admiration of their peers and some great prizes.

-Association for Computing Machinery, Special Interest Group – Hack - introduces students to the world of hackathons: weekend long events where students come together to turn ideas into reality.
-We organize travel and attendance to these events, which take place across the Midwest and the country.
+Introduces students to the world of hackathons: weekend long events where students come together to turn ideas into reality.
+We organize, travel and attend events across the Midwest and country.
 We also run PickHacks, the annual student-run hackathon held at S&T in March.
 Alongside hackathons, we also host events about various design thinking concepts, hackathon preparation, and much more.
 Skill level and major doesn’t matter here — as long as you like building new things and meeting awesome people, SIG-Hack is right for you.